MateuszPuchacz/sales_analysis_powerbi_electronics_store/README.md

 ## PROJECT GOAL

 The goal of this project was to design a business oriented sales dashboard that enables leadership to monitor KPIs, evaluate profitability, and identify performance drivers.
-Rather than focusing purely on visuals, the report was structured to answer key commercial questions and simulate a real-world decision-support environment.
+Rather than focusing purely on visuals, the report was structured to answer key commercial questions and simulate a real world decision support environment.

+## Data Source

+The dataset used in this project was simulated for educational and portfolio purposes.
+It does not represent real company data.